 The Board believes it is appropriate to retain the ability to have some control over increases in the number of directors that may serve on the Board.
 This allows us to increase the stability and continuity of our leadership and decrease the likelihood of unsolicited take-over attempts through control of the Board.
-The Board believes that these objectives can be accomplished by requiring the approval of at least 75% of the directors of the Company then holding office to increase the size of our Board beyond seven directors, which is similar to the requirement set forth in the Investor Rights Agreement.
-Additionally, the Board believes this amendment is in accordance with the Delaware General Corporation Law ("DGCL"), which permits companies to establish voting requirements in their governing documents, and reflects good corporate governance practices.
+The Board believes that these objectives can be accomplished by requiring the approval of at least 75% of the directors of the Company then holding office to increase the size of our Board believes this amendment is in accordance with the Delaware General Corporation Law ("DGCL"), which permits companies to establish voting requirements in their governing documents, and reflects good corporate governance practices.